SFU-CMPT-201/a3-pub/README.md

   machine-specific instructions, which again we do not discuss here.
 * Linking: This is the final step of generating an executable.
 In the most basic form, the *linker* takes all `.o` files and combines them to generate a single executable.

-Now, let's see how these steps play out with actual code.

 ## Task 1: Using the compiler